This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Reduction of Noise”.

 c) uplink and downlink

-d) downlink and uplink
+d) peak and sink

 Explanation: Apogee and Perigee are respectively the terms used for defining high and low points of a satellite’s orbit.

 4. What is the power order of power level for an earth station to transmit to a satellite?

 Explanation: The standard power level of an earth station to transmit to a satellite is of the order of 103 Watts.

 5. What is the full form of DBS?